 Interested parties can request a copy of a police report from the Hawaii Police Department or other local sheriff’s office after a case is closed or finally adjudicated or the applicable statute of limitations has expired.
 Victims of crimes who need a copy of a police report for insurance claims can request a redacted copy of the report.

-Certain information will be blacked out on the redacted copy, including names and contact information, and the medical, financial, and juvenile status of certain parties.
-Written requests for police reports should be submitted to the Records and Identification Section at the address for the Hawaii Police Department in Hilo, listed above.
+Certain information will be blacked out on the redacted copy, including names and contact information and the medical, financial, and juvenile status of certain parties.
+Written requests for police reports should be submitted to the Records and Identification Section at the address for the Hawaii Police Department in Hilo listed above.

 The more recent arrest and jail detention information may be available through Hawaii’s SAVIN victim information and notification service.
 Alternatively, an interested party may contact a State sheriff’s office directly in the county or jurisdiction where the arrestee is being held.

-How to Search Hawaii Mugshots
+How To Search Hawaii Mugshots

 Since Hawaii doesn’t have many online repositories to search jail inmates, finding mugshots is next to impossible.
 However, if mugshots from Hawaii are available, VineLink or a third-party website is going to provide the best results.

-A person can seek a court order for a copy of a Hawaii juvenile record, but that request will likely be denied unless there is a compelling reason to explain why you need the record.
+Juvenile records are automatically sealed in Hawaii.8 A person can seek a court order for a copy of a Hawaii juvenile record, but that request will likely be denied unless there is a compelling reason to explain why you need the record.

 Further, Hawaii juvenile criminal records are subject to expungement when the individual reaches 21 years of age.
 Once expunged, records of crimes committed while the individual held juvenile status will no longer be part of his or her full criminal record.

-Hawaii’s Judiciary Information Management System allows users to create a free account at its eBench Warrant System to determine if there is a warrant out for an arrest.
 Individuals can also call the Records and Identification Division of the Warrants Unit of the Honolulu Police Department at (808)723-3258, or of other police departments throughout the State at the numbers listed above for information on outstanding warrants.

 Search Hawaii’s Sex Offender Registry Map